Twulz/Twulz.github.io/_posts/2020-01-21-all-in-one-server.md

 layout: post
 title:  "Configuring the All-in-One Server"
 date:   2020-01-21
-categories: node-app jenkins
+categories: node-app jenkins server
-tags: node-app jenkins cicd
+tags: node-app jenkins cicd apache
 ---

 In this post I'm basically starting the CI/CD pipeline from scratch on a new server - this time I'll keep it running 24/7 so I can get moving on the projects that will interact with it.
 This involves setting up Jenkins and the CI/CD pipeline again, configuring Apache as a reverse proxy and finally adding an SSL certificate to implement HTTPS for added security.